mne-tools/mne-python/doc/install/installers.rst

 VS Code Setup
 ^^^^^^^^^^^^^

-If you want to use MNE-Python with Visual Studio Code, you need to tell the VS Code Python extension where to find the respective Python executable.
+If you want to use MNE-Python with `Visual Studio Code`_, you need to tell the VS Code Python extension where to find the respective Python executable.
 To do so, simply start the **MNE Prompt**.
 It will display several lines of information, including a line that will read something like: